HoennPE/PHPCaptcha/README.md

 # PHPCaptcha
-A Browser based Captcha with a lot of security features + Discord Webhook Integration
+A Browser based Captcha Generator with a lot of security features + Discord Webhook Integration

 ## How to use
 Simply clone this repository and put the files on the root of webserver